Releases

 The current process of making release (includinging release candidate) is:

-1. Make release branch (MAJOR.MINOR.X) (if not exists)
+1. Make release branch (MAJOR.MINOR.X) (only if commits need to be cherry-picked)

 • Make sure to consider whether changing are breaking in regards to older/newer server/client and in regards to Squirrel API.